DataSciencePros/data_science_workshop/README.md

 Paste the link to your browser.
 (you may need to replace the root with localhost)
 - Jupyter will show you notebooks and other files in the app folder.
 Clicking on one starts the notebook.
+  - For the Machine Learning workshop click on scikit_learn_workshop.ipynb
-- Clicking on one cell (code box), and shift-enter, executes code in that box.
+- In the notebook, clicking on one cell (code box), and shift-enter, executes code in that box.

 ### Download Data, Code and Study Examples
 If you are not familiar with Git, You can browse to https://github.com/ATLD/data_science_workshop, and click on green "Clone or Download" button, and download the zip file.